2023 Solar Incentives Guide for Barstow, CA - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC might apply to your situation, speak to your local Barstow solar panel installation expert and ask for more information.
+To best understand how the ITC could apply to you, speak to your local Barstow solar panel installer and ask for more information.

 State & Local Solar Incentives